Blood gases are a measurement of how much oxygen and carbon dioxide are in your blood. They also determine the acidity (pH) of your blood.

 There is no special preparation.
 If you are on oxygen therapy, the oxygen concentration must remain constant for 20 minutes before the test.

-Tell your health care provider if you are taking any blood-thinning medicines (anticoagulants), including aspirin.
+Tell your provider if you are taking any blood-thinning medicines (anticoagulants), including aspirin.

 How the Test will Feel